stephenh/joist-java/docs/index.md

 Joist focuses on startup time.
 While startup time is of little concern in production, in TDD environments it is critical to maintaining productivity.

-To achieve the fastest possible startup time, Joist uses code generation (see [shims](./shims.html) and [aliases](./aliases.html)) instead of the runtime bytecode generation.
-So, instead of re-generating potentially several hundred classes (on projects with large schemas) with CGLIB on each startup, all of joist's persistence hooks and meta-data are regular, static Java code that loads quickly.
+To achieve the fastest possible startup time, Joist avoids runtime bytecode generation (see [shims](./shims.html) and [aliases](./aliases.html)).
+So instead of re-generating potentially several hundred classes (for large schemas) with CGLIB or ASM on each startup, all of Joist's persistence hooks and meta-data are regular, static Java code that load quickly.

+The obsession with startup time aside, Joist is also just all-around fast (see [performance](performance.html) and [eager loading](eagerLoading.html)).

 Sections
 --------